mharty3/data_engineering_zoomcamp_2022/week01/gcp-terraform/readme.md

       Run terraform commands as described above if needed.

+      Note that in week 2 we moved  and renamed this file to `~/.google/credentials/google_credentials.json`

 * Now let's configure VS Code to access the remote machine.
 * Install the remote extension for VS Code